Introduction

 Results: Connectivity in addition to habitat amount define realized range

 The model had high performance and accurate breeding range prediction with an AUC of 0.95.
 Proportional fir biomass (slope ± standard error, \(\beta_6 = 3.39 \pm 0.46\)) and mean annual temperature (\(\beta_1 = 1.56 \pm 0.27\)) are best predictors of the breeding range.
 Furthermore, the quadratic temperature term is significantly negative (\(\beta_2 = -0.28 \pm 0.025\)) such that the model estimates maximum occupancy at 2.7 Celsius (mean annual temperature).
 Total annual precipitation (\(\beta_3 = -0.0064 \pm 0.00024\)) and elevation (\(\beta_4 = 0.018 \pm 0.00029\)) also have significant effects on occupancy.
 Fir biomass was not a significant predictor (\(\beta_5 = 0.0082 \pm 0.0081\)) but its interactions with fir relative abundance (\(\beta_7 = -0.048 \pm 0.012\)) and proportional fir biomass were such that stands of dense fir forest are associated with greater occupancy.
-The model shows a decrease in Bicknell’s thrush predicted occupancy at low elevations of the southern edge and of the northern edge of its distribution area (Figure 6).
+The model shows a decrease in Bicknell’s thrush predicted occupancy at low elevations of the southern and the northern edge of its distribution area (Figure 5).

 Climate and habitat mismatch

-Our model projected varying effects of climate change on Bicknell’s Thrush breeding range within the study region (Figure 6).
+Our model projected varying effects of climate change on Bicknell’s Thrush breeding range within the study region (Figure 5).
 The magnitude of change differed between climate-only and climate-induced forest change scenarios.
 Shifts at the range edges were more pronounced than within the range under the climate-only scenario, with contraction at the southern edge and expansion at the northern edge.
-Under the climate-only scenario, extensive expansion was projected as soon as 2040 at high elevation (>600 m) and rapidly warming (up to 3 °C between 2020 and 2040) regions.
+Under the climate-only scenario, extensive expansion was projected as soon as 2040 at high elevation (>600 m) and in rapidly warming (up to 3 °C between 2020 and 2040) regions.
 Multiple northward patches became momentarily suitable with climate warming at moderate elevation areas (500 to 600 m) because of the narrow range of suitable climatic conditions at these lower elevations.
 Important contraction was projected at the southern range edge with high elevation mountain tops insufficient to cope with temperature increase.
-As opposed, changes in forest composition are limited due to the slow demography and the limited dispersal of trees (Vissault et al. 2020).
-As a result, the projected changes to the breeding range under the forest change scenario were much more limited (Figure 6).
+Conversely, changes in forest composition are limited due to the slow demography and the limited dispersal of trees (Vissault et al. 2020).
+As a result, the projected changes to the breeding range under the forest change scenario were much more limited (Figure 5).

 Changes in the spatial structure